spencertipping/ni/doc/debugging.md

 When `ni` runs hadoop streaming jobs, it sends **itself and all data** to the job server.
 If you have a large data closure, that closure will be included in the payload sent to the job server.
 If your closure is larger than a couple hundred megabytes, you should try a different approach to the problem (e.g. use an HDFS join [coming soon to `ni`, use [nfu]`nfu` for now]).

-##Job is too slow
-`ni` is a stream-processing language; every job should be fast (or at least, start spitting out output fast).
-See [optimization.md](optimization.md) for tips on speeding up slow jobs.

 ##Erroneous Output
 The other important type of error to debug are ones that run completely but give the wrong output.
 Here are some commmon pitfalls of these

 ###Sorting doesn't work how I want
 As of 2016-12-18, sorting works in a way that is unintuitive on **certain** operating systems.
-Specifically, `ni`'s `g` operator ignores blanks (i.e. separators between columns) on certain operating systems, and n general, you will want to
+Specifically, `ni`'s `g` operator ignores blanks (i.e. separators between columns) on certain operating systems (not Mac or Ubuntu).
+In general, if you need to sort by a particular column of the data, you will be better served using `g<column name>`.

 ###Referencing the wrong column after re-indexing